 + We are still enrolling for the 2021 academic delivery of our undergraduate and postgraduate courses commencing on 7th September 2021.

 + For all admission inquiries please contact our admissions team on [email protected]

 + For enquiries about the delivery of our professional courses.
 Please contact [email protected]

-+ The most important information we can share with you is the recommended best practice that will help to prevent the spread of Coronavirus and “being safe, keeping safe”.
++ The most important information we can share with you is the recommended best practice that will help to prevent the spread of Coronavirus.

-+ Stay at home, as much as possible, and continue to pay attention to handwashing, cough etiquette and physical distancing as outlined by the HSE Guidelines.
++ Continue to pay attention to handwashing, cough etiquette and physical distancing as outlined by the HSE Guidelines.

 + If you are unwell with symptoms such as cough, fever (high temperature) shortness of breath or breathing difficulties, please stay at home and contact your GP or the HSE Helpline on 1850241850.

 + Students who have any concerns regarding your health you are welcome to contact your support team on [email protected]